Yate: Location

-The Yate-Chipping Sodbury conurbation is near the centre of the South Gloucestershire district.
-It is situated between suburban Bristol to the southwest and the Cotswold escarpment to the northeast.

 History

 The first mention of Yate is the existence of a religious house in about AD 770; Yate is also mentioned in the Domesday Book of 1086.
 The name is derived from the Old English word giete or gete, meaning 'a gateway into a forest area'.

 During the Anglo-Saxon period and well into medieval times, most of this part of south Gloucestershire was covered with forest.
 Through the centuries the land was cleared for farming.

 The town's parish church, St Mary's, dates from Norman times.
 It was altered during the 15th century and was extensively restored in 1970.
 St Mary's Primary School, situated outside the churchyard walls, was built on the site of a former poorhouse.

 It was the opening of the railway station in 1844, as part of Bristol and Gloucester Railway, that established Yate, with Station Road becoming the central thoroughfare.
 The cattle and produce markets were held around this road, and businesses were established there.
 Yate railway station was closed by the Beeching cuts in January 1965, but was reopened in May 1989; the Brunel-built engine shed is preserved nearby.